 I hope you enjoyed part 1 and part 2 of the #uncomplicate your pantry series.
 Between tossing out expired foods and creating zones, you are well on your way to a beautifully organized and uncomplicated pantry.

+The next step for organizing your pantry is to maximize the space you have and create a beautiful space by decanting your food.
 What is decanting you ask?
-It is taking foods out of their packaging and putting them into containers so that you can find them more easily, see your inventory on hand, and know exactly what you have and what you need.
+It is taking foods out of their original packaging and putting them into containers so that you can find them more easily, see your inventory on hand to know exactly what you have.

-Drinks are perfect for decanting, even tea bags.
+Drinks stored in your pantry or refrigerator are perfect for decanting, even tea bags.

-Stay tuned to next week’s post on favorite pantry organizing tools! 😄
+Stay tuned to my next post on favorite pantry organizing tools! 😄

-And the pantry needs attention year round due to its constant activity.
+And the pantry needs attention year round due to its perpetual activity.
 We are constantly adding to and taking from it yet it’s frequently neglected because it just seems to take FOREVER.

-This week I want you to focus solely on uncomplicating your expired foods in the pantry.
+This week I want you to focus solely on decluttering your expired foods in the pantry.

 Take out each can, box, or package of food and look at its expiration date.
 The expiration date is typically 2 years after it was packaged.
 If you haven’t used it in that time, chances are you will not.

-And speaking of tossing, that’s all you can really do with expired food.
+Unfortunately, all you can really do with expired food is throw it away.
 You can not donate it to a food bank or shelter.